pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation1SyntaxProps.md

 without making things overly complicated.
 Instead, runtime annotations are used to keep track of which form originated a parsetree.

 The uniqueness-constraint is merely added to keep things simpler and force the language designer to write a language with as little duplication as possible.
 Furthermore, it helps the typechecker to work more efficient and with less errors.

-With all these properties in place, an efficient set representation can be designed.